bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Hi, I am Benedict Hobart.
 I am a front-end engineer at Meta.

-Testing is really important to make sure your app is of high-quality and make sure it doesn\'t break and being able to test every feature in your app or every part of your product means that you\'ll be made aware of problems in your app.
+Testing is really important to make sure your app is of high-quality and make sure it doesn&apos;t break and being able to test every feature in your app or every part of your product means that you&apos;ll be made aware of problems in your app.

-It\'s much easier to fix a problem when it happens than six months down the road when someone finds out it\'s broken and you need to work out what happened.
+It&apos;s much easier to fix a problem when it happens than six months down the road when someone finds out it&apos;s broken and you need to work out what happened.

 You write a lot of code over time and one small problem in one subsystem can end up leading to a multitude of errors in your app.

-Like when you\'re building a messaging app and messaging goes down for an hour, people can\'t contact their friends and family.
+Like when you&apos;re building a messaging app and messaging goes down for an hour, people can&apos;t contact their friends and family.

-They can\'t contact their loved ones, they\'re disconnected.
-It\'s
+They can&apos;t contact their loved ones, they&apos;re disconnected.
+It&apos;s
-really important for your users that you build something reliable and doesn\'t break and testing is the easiest way to do that.
+really important for your users that you build something reliable and doesn&apos;t break and testing is the easiest way to do that.

 When I first learned front-end testing it was actually pretty satisfying to get the tooling working and then to have your own app that you just